apache/opennlp/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/ApacheOpennlp.svg?style=social)](https://twitter.com/ApacheOpenNLP)

 The Apache OpenNLP library is a machine learning based toolkit for the processing of natural language text.

-It supports the most common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, and coreference resolution.
+This toolkit is written completly in Java and provides support for common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, coreference resolution and more!

 These tasks are usually required to build more advanced text processing services.
-OpenNLP also includes maximum entropy and perceptron based machine learning.

-The goal of the OpenNLP project is to create a mature toolkit for the above mentioned tasks.
+The goal of the OpenNLP project is to be a mature toolkit for the abovementioned tasks.

 An additional goal is to provide a large number of pre-built models for a variety of languages, as well as the annotated text resources that those models are derived from.

+Currently, OpenNLP also includes common classifiers such as Maximum Entropy, Perceptron and Naive Bayes.

+OpenNLP can be used both programmatically through its Java API or from a terminal through its CLI.

+## Useful Links

-For additional information about OpenNLP, visit the [OpenNLP Home Page](http://opennlp.apache.org/)
+For additional information, visit the [OpenNLP Home Page](http://opennlp.apache.org/)

+You can use OpenNLP with any language, demo models are provided [here](http://opennlp.sourceforge.net/models-1.5/).

+The models are fully compatible with the latest release, they can be used for testing or getting started.

+Please train your own models for all other use cases.

-Documentation for OpenNLP, including JavaDocs, code usage and command line interface are available [here](http://opennlp.apache.org/documentation.html)
+Documentation, including JavaDocs, code usage and command-line interface examples are available [here](http://opennlp.apache.org/docs/)

-#### Using OpenNLP as a Library

-Running any application that uses OpenNLP will require installing a binary or source version and setting the environment.
-To compile from source:

-* `mvn -DskipTests clean install`
-* To run tests do `mvn test`

-To use maven, add the appropriate setting to your pom.xml or build.sbt following the template below.
+You can also follow our [mailing lists](http://opennlp.apache.org/mailing-lists.html) for news and updates.

+## Overview

+Currently the library has different packages:

+`opennlp-tools` : The core toolkit.

+`opennlp-uima` : A set of [Apache UIMA](https://uima.apache.org) annotators.

+`opennlp-brat-annotator` : A set of annotators for [BRAT](http://brat.nlplab.org/)

+`opennlp-morfologik-addon` : An addon for Morfologik

+`opennlp-sandbox`: Other projects in progress are found in the [sandbox](https://github.com/apache/opennlp-sandbox)

+## Getting Started

+You can import the core toolkit directly from Maven, SBT or Gradle:

+#### Maven
 ```
 <dependency>
     <groupId>org.apache.opennlp</groupId>